Body

 Domestic Students

-Domestic undergraduates and graduates eligible for the Aetna Student plan and enrolled can request to waive if they have comparable coverage in the Houston area during the academic year.
+Domestic undergraduates and graduates enrolled in the Aetna Student plan can request a waiver if they have comparable coverage in the Houston area during the academic year.
 Please carefully read the Waiver Requirements below.

 *Students enrolled in The Glasscock School are not eligible for insurance.